How to make the perfect espresso with the stove-top pot

 For a real espresso, which may also call itself so, a pressure of 9 bar is needed.
 Unfortunately, the stove cooker does not manage this, but the non-espresso still tastes good.
 And the great thing about the stove cooker: it is cheap to buy and durable.

-For your stove-top stove, it's best to use espresso beans.
-It's best to grind them fresh just before you need them (grind slightly coarser than grains of sand).
+It is best to use espresso beans for your stove-top stove.
+It is best to grind them fresh just before you need them (grind a little coarser than grains of sand).
 This will give you the best result.

 We'll take you step by step through how to use your home stovetop stove top stove and make delicious coffee with it....
 How To Stove Cooker!